willbadr/sagemaker-spark-workshop/README.md

 # sagemaker-spark-workshop

+## Setup Juypter Notebook within Amazon SageMaker

-#### Create a Sagemaker Configuration Lifecycle and place the below commands in the `create notebook` tab:
+#### 1- Create a Sagemaker Configuration Lifecycle and place the below commands in the `create notebook` tab:

 ```bash
 #!/bin/bash